 Writing a preview blog post that sets out your intentions for the event and sharing it on your social media networks (remembering to use the event hashtag of course!) can be a great way to introduce yourself in a memorable way - before you even get to the event.
 This is what lifestyle blogger Emma Tustian does in her preview of Blogtacular - I particularly like the format of her introduction.

-If you’d like to write a preview piece for Content Live the hashtag is: #2019Sorted.
+If you’d like to write a preview piece for Build Your Audience Live the hashtag is: #BYA2019.

 5.Get active in online groups

-Most live event organisers create some kind of online community so delegates can connect before, during and after the event (Content Live has a dedicated Facebook community).
+Most live event organisers create some kind of online community so delegates can connect before, during and after the event (Build Your Audience Live has a dedicated Facebook community).
 Spending some time engaging in the online group, ahead of the event, will make it much easier to connect with people IRL.
-You could even try and find out what everyone is wearing, as Catherine Gladwyn has done ahead of Content Live.
+You could even try and find out what everyone is wearing, as Catherine Gladwyn has done ahead of Build Your Audience Live.

 6.Sit at the front of the room